raphaelcohn/reproducible-macports/README.md

 # reproducible-macports

 This simple wrapper makes [MacPorts](https://www.macports.org/) reproducible and suitable for use as part of a wider git tree, so all your builds are tied to specific, versioned portfiles and distfiles.
+This project arose because it was too hard to do this with homebrew (especially because homebrew ties recipe syntax too tightly to the version of Ruby and homebrew).

 To use, it, first add it to an existing git repository as a submodule, eg